appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/js-errors.md

 #### Cause
-When working with widgets, you may come across an error where the data property is expecting a string value that doesn't match the data type of the API response.
+When working with widgets, you may come across an error where the data property is expecting a string value that doesn't match the data type of the query response.

 #### Solution